Regina King's Biography

 Regina King's Personal Life

 Ian Alexander Jr. took his own life in early 2022, just days after turning 26.
-Regina didn't publicize the reasons but simply asked the media to respect her tragedy.
-The movie star is close friends with actress and singer Tichina Arnold.
-She enjoys traveling and relaxing by the sea.
+King didn't share details publicly, asking only that the media respect her family's privacy during this tragedy.

 Regina King Now

-In 2024, the biographical drama "Shirley" is expected to be released, dedicated to Shirley Chisholm, the first Black woman to run for US President (in 1972).
+The biographical drama "Shirley," focusing on Shirley Chisholm, is set for release in 2024, the first Black woman to run for US President (in 1972).
 Four years prior, she became the first Black congresswoman.
-Regina King proudly portrays Chisholm, stating, "Shirley Chisholm's fearless determination has inspired many of us, and we hope this film will inspire many future generations."
+King takes on the role of Chisholm, explaining, "Shirley Chisholm's fearless determination has inspired many of us, and we hope this film will inspire many future generations."